Helping you to transform your

 The Brain’s Influence

-The brain is not fixed, it can be shaped, moulded, or altered throughout life.
-This is called Neuroplasticity and is the brain’s capacity to continue growing and evolving by creating new neural connections and reorganising existing ones.
-It adapts based on learning, environmental influences, and even adjusts our thinking patterns.
-The conscious mind provides the intention, desire, and decision-making and the subconscious the ability to shape our beliefs, behaviours, and predict danger.
+The brain is not static; it can be shaped, moulded, and altered throughout life.
+This capability is known as Neuroplasticity, which refers to the brain’s ability to grow and evolve by creating new neural connections and reorganising existing ones.
+The brain adapts based on learning and environmental influences and even adjusts our thinking patterns.
+The conscious mind focuses on intention, desire, and decision-making, while the subconscious shapes our beliefs, behaviours, and instinctively predicts danger.

 The subconscious mind...

-Amygdala - The emotional centre which coordinates emotional responses:
+Amygdala - The emotional centre that coordinates emotional responses:

-Hippocampus - The memory centre which attaches emotions to memories:
+Hippocampus - The memory centre that associates emotions to memories:

 Cerebral Cortex - Crucial for thinking about emotions: